Yoga in Russia: Skumin's doctrine of culture of health

-In 1968, Skumin proposed the term ″culture of health″ (Russian: ″Культу́ра Здоро́вья″).
+In 1968, Skumin proposed the term 'culture of health' (Russian: 'Культу́ра Здоро́вья' Kul'túra Zdoróv'ya).
 The main task of the culture of health is to do health programs that support a holistic approach to physical, mental and spiritual well-being.

 The Doctrine means recognizing health's central importance in life.
 Skumin referred to the works of Helena Roerich and Nicholas Roerich, compilers of the holy scripture of Agni Yoga.

 Agni Yoga pays great attention to human health.
 So in the book Supermundane (§ 525) recorded the words of Mahātmā Morya:

 People must safeguard their own health, not only for themselves but also for those around them.
 The human organism, though seemingly small, is a powerful repository of energy, and truly dominates its earthly environment.

 From this, Skumin approaches the solution of tasks related to culture of health.
 The Agni Yoga states that physicians can be true helpers of humanity in the ascent of the spirit.
 The intellect of a physician must be reinforced by his heart.
 The physician must be a psychologist, and he must not ignore psychic energy.